-Forex: CBN injects $218.41m, CNY 18m into Retail SMIS – The Sun Nigeria
+Forex: CBN injects $218.41m, CNY 18m into retail SMIS – The Sun Nigeria

 Uche Usim, Abuja

-The bank’s Director, Corporate Communications, Isaac Okorafor, disclosed that the intervention, like in previous exercises, was for requests in the agricultural and raw materials sectors, adding that the Chinese Yuan, on the other hand, was for Renminbi-denominated letters of credit.
+The Bank’s Director, Corporate Communications Department, Isaac Okorafor disclosed that the intervention, like in previous exercises, was for requests in the agricultural and raw materials sectors, adding that the Chinese Yuan, on the other hand, was for Renminbi-denominated Letters of Credit.

 Meanwhile, $1 exchanged for N358 at the Bureau de Change (BDC) segment of the foreign exchange market, while CNY1 exchanged at N46 on Friday, February 7, 2020.